croketillo/belch/README.rst

 Password Patterns
 -----------------

-ou can use the following characters in your pattern:
+You can use the following characters in your pattern:

-/d : Digit /c : Lowercase /C : Uppercase /e : Special characters /? :
+/d : Digit
+/c : Lowercase
+/C : Uppercase
+/e : Special characters
+/? : Random characters
-Random characters /@ : Mixed uppercase and lowercase /& : Mixed
+/@ : Mixed uppercase and lowercase
-uppercase, lowercase, and digits
+/& : Mixed uppercase, lowercase, and digits

 For example, the pattern [/C/c-pass-/d/?] will generate passwords with a combination of uppercase, lowercase, digits, and random characters in